Dineshs91/soft-delete-options-in-django/README.md

 ```

 From the above example it is clear that the soft delete is not propagated to the relations.
 Deleting
-a post doesn't delete the comments related to it.
+a post does not delete the comments related to it.
 They still can be accessed independently, but cannot
-be accessed from the post, since it is soft deleted.
+be accessed from the post, since the post is soft deleted.

 So summarising this approach, everything works well, other than the relations handling.
 This implementation is good enough, if the relation models are not queried directly.
 For example, once
 we delete the post, the comments related to the post become relevant.
 Comments don't mean a thing
-without its parent `post`
+without its parent `post`.

 **Note:** I've made some changes to the code found from sentry, like changing the field name `deleted_on`

+ ## Django safe delete